tc39/proposal-source-phase-imports/README.md

 ### Defining Module Source

-The object provided by the module source phase must be an object with `AbtractModuleSource.prototype` in its prototype chain, defined by this specification to be a minimal shared base prototype for a compiled modular resource.
+The object provided by the module source phase must be an object with `AbstractModuleSource.prototype` in its prototype chain, defined by this specification to be a minimal shared base prototype for a compiled modular resource.

 In addition it defines the `@@toStringTag` getter returning the constructor name string